 Here's something you've probably never wondered, ever: How would existential German film director Werner Herzog prepare Utica chicken riggies?

-When you eat chicken riggies as much as I do, you can get a little tired of them.
-And sure, while it's true no two people make chicken riggies exactly alike, there's still a sameness to it-- especially if it's true to the recipe.
+When you eat chicken riggies as much as I do, they can become a bit monotonous.
+And while it's true no two people make chicken riggies exactly alike, there's still a sameness to it-- especially if you're trying to adhere to the authentic recipe.

 2011 Dubai International Film Festival - Portraits